You’ve heard me share my love for Virginia’s Eastern Shore, but unless you’re from the area. What exactly does “Eastern Shore” even mean?

 I liked Onancock, but I was the wrong demographic for my visit.
 I was traveling solo, in a town where all you want to do is stroll the streets hand-in-hand with your partner.
 You want to watch the sunset at Mallard’s at the Wharf, share a bottle of wine in your room, and hop from art gallery to boutique shop to decorate a home together.

-My goodness, it’s lovely, but the difference between my solo overnight in April and a romantic afternoon in November was night and day.
+My goodness, it’s lovely, but the difference between my solo overnight in April and a romantic afternoon with my husband in November was like night and day.

 So here’s how to spend your romantic weekend: stop in the Saturday morning farmer’s market (you’ll want to buy everything) and pick up a few things for a picnic.
 Try soapmaking or painting at Red Queen Gallery.
 Chat with Danny Doughty and save your money for a fabulous piece of folk art.
 Alas, being a freelancer doesn’t afford me that luxury yet.